Intra-ACP Climate Services and Related Applications (ClimSA) Programme

-In recognition of the existential threat posed to its member states, the Organisation of the African, Caribbean and Pacific States (OACPS) launched the Intra-ACP Climate Services and Related Applications (ClimSA) Programme on March 30, 2021, to support adaptation and resilience to climate variability and climate change across climate-sensitive sectors – agriculture and food security, disaster risk reduction, energy, health, and water resources management, in the 3 ACP regions.
-Endowed with EURO 85 million in funding provided by the European Union under the 11th European Development Fund (EDF), this initiative aims to support the climate information services value chain through the provision of technical assistance, financial assistance, and infrastructure and capacity building to improve access and use of climate information and applications for decision making processes at all levels, in the seventy-nine member states of the OACPS.
+In recognition of the existential threat posed to its member states, the Organisation of the African, Caribbean and Pacific States (OACPS) launched the Intra-ACP Climate Services and Related Applications (ClimSA) Programme on March 30 2021, to support adaptation and resilience to climate variability and climate change across climate-sensitive sectors: agriculture and food security, disaster risk reduction, energy, health, and water management, in the 3 ACP regions.
+Endowed with EUR 85 million in funding provided by the European Union under the 11th European Development Fund (EDF), this initiative aims to support the climate information services value chain through the provision of technical assistance, financial assistance, and infrastructure and capacity building support to improve access and use of climate information and applications for decision making processes at all levels, in the seventy-nine member states of the OACPS.

-The Programme will be implemented through pilot activities aimed at strengthening the climate services value chains – from access to information, generation, and provision of climate services to engagement and building the capacity of users in the:
+The CIMH Intra-ACP ClimSA Programme will be executed through pilot activities aimed at strengthening the climate services value chains from access to information, generation and provision of climate services to engagement and capacity of users in the:

-The Intra-ACP ClimSA Caribbean Programme aligns well with the CIMH programme of work aimed at providing actionable climate services at regional and national levels across the Caribbean.
-It is anticipated that the 16 Member States of the CMO will benefit from the Programme through (i) regional capacity building initiatives, (ii) sharing of lessons learned and results from the three pilot countries, and (iii) institutional and capacity building at the CIMH.
+In keeping with the CIMH programme of work to provide climate services at the regional and national levels in the Caribbean region, it is expected that the 16 Member Countries of the CMO will benefit from the CIMH Intra-ACP ClimSA Programme through regional capacity building initiatives, sharing of lessons learned and results from the three pilot countries, and institutional and capacity building at the CIMH.

 - Outcome 2 – Provision of climate services at Regional and National levels is effectively guaranteed and secured.